 Periodontal disease is an extremely common and serious oral health condition for those suffering from diabetes.
 This means it is imperative for diabetics to attend biannual dental checkups and receive professional cleanings.
 Simple, non-surgical preventative treatments are proven to lower the HbA1c (hemoglobin molecule blood test) count by as much as 20% in a six-month period.

-During a dental checkup at Brooklyn Dentist, the dentist will talk to the patient about their individual and family medical history.
+During a dental checkup at Brooklyn Dental Spa, the dentist will talk to the patient about their individual and family medical history.
 They may work alongside other doctors to ensure that both the patient’s oral health and diabetes are being efficiently and effectively managed.
 They will then perform a thorough examination and use dental X-rays to determine the condition of the patient’s gums, teeth, and jawbone, as well as the underlying causes and risk factors of their condition.

 The dentist may apply antibiotics to the gum pockets to promote healing.
 They may also perform a non-surgical deep scaling procedure in which calculus (tartar) is removed from the tooth above and below the gumline.
 Another procedure they may perform is root planning, where the root of the tooth is smoothed down to rid it of remaining bacteria.